stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 Around about then, there was an explosion of different MUD types.
-My impression at the time was that a lot of them were TinyMUD derivatives, TinyMUSh and TinyMUCK being two of the more popular flavors that I can think of, offhand.
+My impression at the time was that a lot of them were TinyMUD derivatives, TinyMUSH and TinyMUCK being two of the more popular flavors that I can think of, offhand.
 TinyMUSH had a macro system and TinyMUCK was programmable via a Forth-like language (which is a bit of a niche type of programmign language.
 LPMud still existed, and there